wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 Install and start MySQL on all 3 servers, use latest version (8.0.12).
 You can do this manually by using our tar packages or the repository on your OS.
-Installing MySQL is explained here: https://dev.mysql.com/doc/refman/8.0/en/installing.html I will do a manual installation of MySQL bellow.
+Installing MySQL is explained here: https://dev.mysql.com/doc/refman/8.0/en/installing.html I will do a manual installation of MySQL below.

 ##### MySQL configuration file
 ```